Little New Year: Spring Festival preparation

 The preparation process has to be all done in advance.
 There is a wide variety to things to do and prepare with most of them revolving around the word "new", often new clothing.
-Things like firecrackers are bought to use as celebration and a popular item is the red envelopes since it is the peoples belief for the young ones to "respect the elderly" and in return the elderly "love the youth", usually it is money inside the red envelopes.
+Things like firecrackers are bought to use as celebration.
+A popular item is the giving of red envelopes since it is the people's belief for the young ones to "respect the elderly" and in return the elderly "love the youth".
+Commonly the red envelopes have money inside.